-Weekly fishing reports will return in February.
-Below are some tips for fishing in winter and early spring.
+Weekly fishing reports will return February 15.
+Below are a few hints for fishing during the winter and early spring.

 |Largemouth Bass||Locate bass by using deep diving crankbaits and other deep water lures around the drain structure and along the creek channel.
 Bass should be holding in these areas at 8 - 12 ft.
 On warmer days fish may be in shallower water around willow stubs or along the rocks at the dam.
 Soft plastics and jigs can be productive in these spots.|